School for Scoundrels (2006 film): Plot

 Roger is a downtrodden meter reader, subject to ridicule from co-workers and regular denizens.
-He dreams of dating Amanda, a foreign graduate student who lives in his building.
-To overcome his lack of self-esteem, he signs up for a course taught by Dr. P where Roger and his classmates are constantly bullied by Dr. P and his assistant Lesher, who likes to use outrageous and unethical methods on them, including humiliation.
-Some tasks they are required to do are quite cruel and primitive – like the task to start a conflict or even a fight with somebody they meet just to prove they are fearless.
+He dreams of dating Amanda, a foreign graduate student from Australia who lives in his building.
+To overcome his lack of self-esteem, his friend Ian, who runs a community center, encourages Roger to sign up for a course taught by Dr. P where Roger and his classmates are constantly bullied and ridiculed by Dr. P and his assistant Lesher, who likes to use outrageous and unethical methods on them, including humiliation.
+Some tasks they are required to do are quite cruel and primitive as they are given pagers – like the task to start a conflict or even a fight with somebody they meet just to prove they are fearless, with some winding up on the losing end, including Roger, who started a conflict with his co-worker, Zack, who gave him a swirly over the last danish.
 However, nobody intends to quit the course because Dr. P says he won't give a refund of $5,000 to anyone who quits or disobeys the orders given to them.
-The classmates even warn Roger that Dr. P will destroy him if his progress is too fast, just like he has done to one of his former students.
+During a paintball fight in the woods, Roger became triumphant in the game as he shot Lesher with his own paintball gun, saving Walsh, Diego, and Eli from a potentially sick fate.
+With newfound confidence, Roger managed to reclaim his sneakers that were stolen from thugs who feuded with him over a parking ticket.
+After Roger bragged about becoming the top student, Ian warned Roger that Dr. P will destroy him if his progress is too fast, just like he has done to one of his former students.

 While participating, Roger begins to develop a sense of personal pride and finally asks Amanda for a date where he uses tricks he learned during the course.
 Wanting to prove that he's still got his edge, Dr. P starts competing with Roger for Amanda.
 He approaches her with a false story that he is a successful and child-loving surgeon whose wife has died, and Amanda, who is a voluntary caretaker for animals, is immediately attracted and starts dating him.
 When Roger begins to see what's happening, he decides to take action to get Amanda back, although his actions are futile.
-After a competitive tennis match in which Roger humiliates him, Dr. P enlists the talents of Roger's classmates to break into Amanda's apartment and paint graffiti on the walls so he could frame Roger as a stalker.
-Roger uses his authority as a meter reader to impound Dr. P's car, and in retaliation Dr. P gets Roger fired from his job.
+After a competitive tennis match in which Roger attacks him in a fit of jealousy, Dr. P enlists the talents of Roger's classmates, Ernie and Little Pete, to break into Amanda's apartment, paint graffiti on the walls, steal her panties, and paint the dog (the last one didn't sit well with Dr. P), so he could frame Roger as a stalker.
+Ernie and Pete were then dressed like cops to "arrest" Roger and escort him out.
+Roger later used his authority as a meter reader to impound Dr. P's car, and in retaliation Dr. P gets Roger fired from his job.